geniusjackjack/starter-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+- Individual differences
-- Meta-Analysis
+- Work-life balance
-- Construct Validity
+- Construct validity
+- Meta-analysis
-- Open Science
+- Open science

 # Education to show in About widget
 education: